Jimson Weed, Loco Weed, Devil’s Snare, Devils Trumpet, Jamestown Weed, Stinkweed, Pricklyburr, Devil’s Cucumber, Hell’s

-The family Solanaceae has many genera of plants that have similar toxicity issues, such as Brugmansia (Angel Trumpet), and you should avoid handling these plants without gloves or at least wash very thoroughly after handling.
+The family Solanaceae has many genera of plants that have similar toxicity issues, such as Brugmansia (Angel Trumpet), and you should avoid handling these plants without gloves or at least wash very thoroughly after handling them.
 As I mentioned earlier, I did grow Datura innoxia and Datura metel while living in Mississippi.
 I also grew Brugmansia, the Angel Trumpet, and really enjoyed them but I always washed my hands thoroughly after handling them.

 The links below provide some interesting reading as well as for proper ID.